RiverHornet3209/css-server-blacklist/README.md

 # CS:S-server-blacklist

+Forked from https://github.com/Ballganda/css-server-blacklist, it now blocks thousands more spam servers

 This is my server blacklist file to block the giant cess pool of fake servers that started to appear is CS:S in 2023

 ## If you still have spam in your CS:S browser after installing this sort them by IP address in browser and report any unique IPs as an issue here in the issues section.
 Please we need to work together to clear this spam.